We need your help now

 This drive across Dublin is perfect for anyone with a canine companion.

-The old adage goes that dog’s are man’s best friend, but on a scenic drive en route to a wide-open park or a glistening seaside vista, they also make a mighty fine passenger.
+The old adage goes that dog’s are a man’s best friend, but on a scenic drive en route to a wide-open park or a glistening seaside vista, they also make a mighty fine passenger.

-• Where: Co Dublin
+• Where: South West of Dublin

-• The route: Make your way to the Saggart Hill Loop before heading for the Timbertrove Cafe in Kilakee, along the mountainous McDonagh’s Lane, past Ballinscorney and other landmarks such as the Boharnabreena Reservoir.
+• Starting off point: Make your way to the Saggart Hill Loop before heading for the Timbertrove Cafe in Kilakee, along the mountainous McDonagh’s Lane, past Ballinscorney and other landmarks such as the Boharnabreena Reservoir.
 Come down in Firhouse before reascending the mountains and reaching Timbertrove and eventually the foot of Tirbradden, surrounded by pine forests.
 The final lap to Dun Laoghaire will take you all the way through the rest of the Dublin mountains, passing through Glencullen and Kilternan before emerging at the Stonebridge Rd in Shankill.

 • Photo opportunities: Naturally you won’t be short on scenic beauty shots at any stop along this drive, but catching a rainbow at the Killiney Hill Obelisk always guarantees a fair few likes on Instagram.
 Depending on your route in the Dublin Mountains you could also make a stop by the Hellfire Club and see as far as the Poolbeg Stacks and beyond.

 • Pitstops: On your way back from the Cruagh Wood Loop, be sure to grab a coffee at the Daily Grind coffee van for an unbeatable pick-me-up.
+A pup cup for your furry friend is also available here and will be most welcome.

 • Something different: While on the coast, be sure to check out Shoe Lane Café in Dun Laoghaire, a specialty coffee shop where dogs are welcome.